 The NHS Records Management Code of Practice 2021 identifies will replace the 2016 version. specific retention periods which are listed in Appendix II: Retention Schedule.

-Please see https://www.nhsx.nhs.uk/information-governance/guidance/records-management-code/records-management-code-of-practice-2021/ for a copy of the 2021 NHS retention period policy.
+Please https://transform.england.nhs.uk/information-governance/guidance/records-management-code/records-management-code-of-practice/ for a copy of the 2021 NHS retention period policy.

 How can you complain?